BigPanda Event Enrichment Engine: The secret ingredient for AIOps

 The ability of AI/ML to detect correlation patterns and “compress” alerts relies heavily on the quality of the data fed to it.
 Context-less data leads to limited, low-quality incidents as a result of weak correlation.
 Enriching alerts collected from all aspects of your IT stack or technology domains – aka cross-domain enrichment – supplies the AI/ML algorithms with the information they need to correlate alerts with a high degree of efficiency, effectively reducing IT noise to humanely-acceptable levels.

-In a similar fashion, successful root cause analysis relies on the ability to understand and leverage the different dependencies between infrastructure and application components in modern environments.
-Some of this information is buried in incoming alert streams, and some of this information is contained in external data sources such as asset and inventory management systems, orchestration tools, APM service or flow maps, CMDBs and more.
+Successful root cause analysis depends on understanding the different connections between infrastructure and application components in today’s environments.
+Some of this information is hidden in incoming alert streams.
+Additional information is sourced from external data sources.
+These sources include asset and inventory management systems, orchestration tools, APM services, flow maps, CMDBs, and other related tools.
 Cross-domain enrichment adds this much-needed context.
-In doing so – it allows the surfacing of infrastructure related root-cause, and it helps match incidents to problem changes (aka root cause changes) that are causing incidents and outages.
+By doing this, it reveals the root causes related to infrastructure.
+It also helps connect incidents to the changes that are causing problems and outages.

 Automation